konstellation-io/website/content/en/docs/KRE/operator/kais_architecture.md

 {{< figure src="/docs/static/kais_architecture.jpg" width="1000px" >}}

 The schema above shows the architecture inside KAI Server.
-It is an scalable and asynchronous architecture designed to seamless deploy process automation projects into production.
+It is a scalable and asynchronous architecture designed to seamless deploy process automation projects into production.

 ### Admin API

 The Admin API is the central component of KAI Server.
-It is responsible of orchestrating all other components and executing user actions in the cluster.
+It is responsible for orchestrating all other components and executing user actions in the cluster.

 ### Admin UI

-This is the component that renders all of the UI, where the users can interact with the Runtimes.
+This is the component that renders all the UI, where the users can interact with the Runtimes.

 ### K8 Manager

 This service exposes a gRPC service to encapsulate all Kubernetes related features and Prometheus queries to get metrics and alerts.
-The only service that is going to call this gRPC is the Admin API service when its needed to create new Kubernetes resources.
+The only service that is going to call this gRPC is the Admin API service when it's needed to create new Kubernetes resources.

 ### MongoDB